narnar88/narnar88.github.io/projects/currency-converter.md

 labels:
   - Java
   - Currency
-summary: A Java program that mimics a currency converter
+summary: A Java program that mimics a currency converter designed in ICS 355
 ---

 Introduction